 If low blood pressure causes a person to pass out (become unconscious), seek treatment right away.
 Or call the local emergency number such as 911.
 If the person is not breathing or has no pulse, begin CPR.

-Your doctor may recommend certain steps to prevent or reduce your symptoms including:
+Your provider may recommend certain steps to prevent or reduce your symptoms including: